THE ARTIST AND THE ART

 Peninsula Regional Medical Center, Salisbury University, Ward Museum of Wildfowl Art, the Commander Hotel and the historic Robert Morris Inn, and has been featured at the National Folk Festival, the Lowe House Office Building in Annapolis and Red Bull Arts Detroit.

-In addition to making art, I enjoy cruising the back roads of the Eastern Shore, messing around with my 1973 Camaro and 1974 Jeep CJ5, and hanging out with a 115-pound Chesapeake Bay retriever named Tug.
+In addition to making art, I enjoy cross-country road trips, cruising in both my 1973 Camaro and 1974 Jeep CJ5, and hanging out with a 130-pound Chesapeake Bay retriever named Tug.

 What training did you have in art?